ljantzen/obsidian-logging/README.md

 ### -t or --time

 The timestamp may be overridden by specifying the -t/--time HH:mm switch.
 Log entries are sorted chronologically before being added to the markdown file.
+If using the 12 hour clock format (`time_format: 12` in the config file), the format is HH:mmA.
+For example `08:13PM`.

 ### -l  or --list